ChurchvilleS/screenshot-compare/README.md

 5. After either command, open the printed report path or run `node scripts/validate-comparison.js` to list the freshest artifact.

 See `docs/WORKFLOW-GUIDE.md` for detailed prompts and `docs/users-guide.md` for a non-technical walkthrough.

+## Performance Baselines
+- Run `node --expose-gc scripts/capture-performance-baseline.js` from a clean worktree to generate `performance-baseline.json` and `PERFORMANCE-BASELINE.md`.
+- The script captures execution time, memory usage, and per-step metrics across representative test cases, tagging each run with the active git commit.
+- Update the baseline only when intentional algorithmic or infrastructure changes materially affect performance.
+Obtain a code review that includes the phrase `BASELINE-UPDATE-APPROVED` before merging baseline changes.
+- Current baseline commit: `pending-initial-capture` (update this line immediately after publishing a new baseline).
+- Review the latest human-readable report at [`PERFORMANCE-BASELINE.md`](./PERFORMANCE-BASELINE.md) and consult `performance-baseline.json` for machine-readable comparisons.